Petromyzon (Lamprey): General Characters

 - External gill slits: Lamprey consists of 7-gill slits that are opening that leads to the internal gills that are used to extract oxygen from the water.

 - Buccal cavity: possess teeth in adult lamprey.
-It is surrounded and supported by oral disc.
+It is surrounded and supported by an oral disc.

 - Buccal papillae: These are finger-like projections that surround the buccal funnel.